Cisco-Talos/clamav-documentation/src/appendix/CvdPrivateMirror.md

 ## 3. Serve CVD and CDIFF files from a local web server

 This solution will be more bandwidth efficient for you.
-It will llow you to host a mirror that functions in the same way as the fficial database CDN, serving CVD and CDIFF files.
+It will allow you to host a mirror that functions in the same way as the official database CDN, serving CVD and CDIFF files.

 These instructions use a tool named [cvdupdate](https://github.com/micahsnyder/cvdupdate). `cvdupdate` requires: